 While the math is essentially the same, the variables you use in the average handle time formula will vary slightly depending on the communication medium you're evaluating.
 For example, let's say I have a business that offers phone, email and chat support options.
 We can calculate the AHT for each of these channels using a similar, but not identical, formula.

 Next, let's look at email.
-For email, there are no hold times, there's only follow-up.
-So, we would measure AHT by adding up the total amount of time it took to resolve each case starting from the time it was first opened.
-For example, let's say my business received 500 email tickets and took 10K minutes to resolve them all.
+For email, there are no hold times; there’s only follow-up.
+So, we would measure AHT by adding up the total time it took to resolve each case, starting from when it was first opened.
+For example, my business received 500 email tickets and took 10K minutes to resolve them all.
 In this case, AHT would be 20 minutes per email (10,000 minutes / 500 emails = 20 minutes).

-Finally, we can measure chat AHT using the same type of formula as email.
-Similar to email, there's no hold time on chat, only talk and follow-up time.
-So, let's say my business took 300 chats and spent 2,000 minutes talking to customers and 2,000 minutes following up with them.
+Finally, we can measure chat AHT using the same formula as email.
+Like email, there's no hold time on chat, only talk and follow-up time.
+So, my business took 300 chats and spent 2,000 minutes talking to customers and 2,000 minutes following up with them.
 The AHT for my chat channel would then be about 13 minutes per chat [(2,000 talk minutes + 2,000 follow-up minutes) / 300 chats = 13.33 minutes].

 You can use this formula to calculate and compare the AHT of each of your service mediums.
 However, how do you know if your company's AHT is on par with other businesses in your industry?
 In the next section, we put together some industry standards you can review to see if your team is resolving cases as fast as your competitors are.